Edb83/self-isolution/README.md

 ### Future

-**TBC**

-- Edit user
-- Delete user
-- Favourite activities
+- Ability to favourite activities
-- Superuser rather than single admin
-- Admin area (page to view all site content in one place and edit as required inc delete user)
+- Ability to add comments to activities to encourage user interaction
-- Contact admin
+- Contact the admin option
-- Pagination
-- Deeper profile (number of kids, interests)
+- A deeper profile (number of kids, interests etc.)
+- Edit profile option
+- Delete account option
 - Ability to view other profiles
-- Add comments to activities
+- Superuser implementation, rather than a single admin
+- Admin area (page to view all site content in one place and edit as required including deleting users)
-- Image delete from S3 Bucket
+- Option to delete images from S3 Bucket through the site
-- Speedier hosting of S3 Bucket images
+- Speedier hosting of S3 Bucket images to improve performance

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>